James Cox Chambers

 James Cox Chambers (born 1956/57) is an American billionaire heir, renewable energy businessman, and filmmaker.
 As of May 2022, his net worth was estimated at US$4.7 billion.

 Early life

-Chambers is the son of Anne Cox Chambers, the former US Ambassador to Belgium, and the grandson of newspaper publisher, three-time Governor of Ohio, and 1920 Democratic nominee for President James M. Cox.
-He has two half-sisters from his mother's first marriage, Katharine Ann Johnson and Margaretta Johnson.
+Chambers is the son of Robert (Bobby) W. Chambers and Anne Cox Chambers, the former US Ambassador to Belgium, and the grandson of newspaper publisher, three-time Governor of Ohio, and 1920 Democratic nominee for President James M. Cox.
+He has two half-sisters from his mother's first marriage, Katharine Ann Johnson and Margaretta Johnson, and two half-brothers from his father's first marriage.
 He graduated from Bard College in 1982.

 Career

 Chambers is a renewable energy businessman, biodynamic farmer, and filmmaker.
-Chambers is a co-owner of the Atlanta Hawks, publisher of the Atlanta Constitution, and Atlanta Journal newspapers.
-Chambers also resides on the Board of Trustees of Bard College as Chair and is on the board of directors for the Communities in Schools.
+Chambers is a co-owner of the Atlanta Hawks and publisher of The Atlanta Journal-Constitution.
+He is on the board of directors for the Communities in Schools.
+Chambers also served as the chair of the Board of Trustees of Bard College from 2015 to 2026.

 Chambers appeared in the 1984 film Alphabet City.